DaedalusStudios/Javascript-Fundamentals-Quiz/README.md

 # Developers note
-All code is in the Develop folder
+All code is in the Develop folder, launch the index.html\
 Questions are sourced from InterviewBit